 Johanna López was born in Aguadilla, Puerto Rico, to a war veteran and a stay-at-home mom.
 There, she earned her Bachelors of Arts in Hispanic Studies from the University of Puerto Rico and, later, a Master of Arts in Higher Education from the Universidad Interamericana de Puerto Rico.

-At Colonial High School, Johanna has been an active participant in different extracurricular activities.
+At Colonial High School, Johanna was an active participant in different extracurricular activities.
 She has served as both the girls' varsity volleyball coach and Hispanic Honor Society sponsor.
 Through both positions, she has encouraged her students to serve our community.
 In 2015, Johanna’s Hispanic Honor Society held a massive voter registration drive, where more than 500 students registered to vote.
-Currently, Johanna is the sponsor of Latinos in Action, an organization that seeks to empower young Latino students to become our country’s future leaders.
+Johanna was also the sponsor of Latinos in Action, an organization that seeks to empower our youth.

 Awarded to an OCPS teacher who demonstrates a superior capacity to inspire a love of learning in students of all backgrounds and abilities.